 The VBoxManage controlvm vmname webcam list command lists webcams that are attached to the running VM.
-The output shows a list of absolute paths or aliases that attached the webcams to the VM by using the VBoxManage controlvm vmname webcam attach command.
+The output shows a list of absolute paths or aliases of the webcams which were attached to the VM using the VBoxManage controlvm vmname webcam attach command.

-8.13.2.46 Set an Encryption Password for a Virtual Machine
+15.12.2.46 Starting a Virtual Machine with Encrypted Images